 Care is closely coordinated with the child’s health care team to create an individualized plan of care.
 Hospice & Community Care’s team includes physicians, nurses, social workers, chaplains, hospice aides and volunteers, who have received specialized training in caring for the unique needs of seriously ill children.
 Bereavement counselors, who are specially trained in supporting kids, siblings and their families both before and after a loss, are available through our Pathways Center for Grief & Loss.

-The goal of the Sunflower Program is to provide skilled and compassionate physical, emotional and spiritual support to children of all ages with any serious illness.
+The goal of Hospice & Community Care’s Sunflower Supportive Care is to provide skilled and compassionate physical, emotional and spiritual support to children of all ages with any serious illness.
 The focus is on achieving the best possible quality of life for children struggling with a serious illness, with full support provided to the family, including siblings, extended family, and caregivers.

 “Through those rare times when a child faces death, I know that Hospice & Community Care has the pediatric hospice and palliative care staff to comfort and support the patient, the family and the doctor.” ~ Dr. Steve Killough, MD, Lancaster Pediatric Associates